vjmoran/Guy-Fieri-Frogger/README.md

+**Running the File**

+First, make sure that you have the latest version of Python.
+Then, download the .zip file of this repository.
+In terminal, type the following lines: cd Downloads

 **Instructions**

 Use the “up”, “down”, “left”, and “right” keys to control the movement of Guy Fieri in order to avoid the cars and the water.